Do you need assistance accessing something on our website?

 Beyond our existing remediation measures, we continually review our website to ensure we adhere to best practices in web accessibility.

-As a company who provides independent audits and certification for website accessibility, we are in the unique position of auditing and certifying our own website, Accessible.org and we have done so.
-We have made repeated efforts to review and re-review Accessible.org to ensure it complies with our own Web Accessibility Standards and the general best practices of website accessibility.
+As a company who provides independent audits and certification for website accessibility, we are in the unique position of auditing our own website, Accessible.org and we have done so.
+We have made repeated efforts to review and re-review Accessible.org to ensure it complies with WCAG 2.0 AA and the general best practices of website accessibility.

 Further, we voraciously research web accessibility best practices and methods to improve our knowledge and stay up to date on the latest news and information.